Teresa Rees

 Dame Teresa Lesley Rees, DBE, FAcSS, FLSW (11 June 1949 – 22 September 2023) was a British social scientist, and a professor at Cardiff University.
 She specialised in the analysis of gender equality within education, training and labour market policies.

-Life and career
+Early life and education

 Teresa Lesley Rees was born in Wells, Somerset on 11 June 1949.
+She was the oldest of three children born to Violet Elsie "Vera" (nee Geddes-Ruffle) and Gordon Baggs.
+She was educated at Clifton High School, Bristol before reading Sociology and Politics at University of Exeter, graduating in 1970.

+Career

+Rees joined Cardiff University as a research fellow in 1973 and held several academic positions there until 1993.
+During this time, she was credited for her instrumental role in creating the part-time Master of Science programme in Women's studies launched in 1987, the first course of this kind in Wales.
+She was appointed Director of the Social Research Unit in 1988.
+Rees also took on doctoral studies at Cardiff, earning her PhD in 1993 with a thesis titled, The reproduction of gender segregation in the labour market.

+Between 1993 and 2000, Rees worked at the School of Advanced Urban Studies, University of Bristol as Reader and then as Professor.
+She returned to Cardiff University in 2000, where she was appointed Pro-vice-chancellor (PVC) for Staff and Students (2004-2007) and for Research (2007-2010).

-She was professor emerita in the School of Social Sciences at Cardiff University.
+Rees was professor emerita in the School of Social Sciences at Cardiff University.
 She was principal investigator for the Women Adding Value to the Economy (WAVE) project, a visiting professor at Sweden's GEXcel International Collegium for Advanced Transdisciplinary Gender Studies, and director of the Leadership Foundation for Higher Education.

+Honours and recognitions

-A former Equal Opportunities commissioner, she received the Welsh Woman of the Year Award for "outstanding contributions to women in Wales", and in 2002 was made a CBE for her work on equal opportunities and higher education.
+A former Equal Opportunities commissioner, Rees received the Welsh Woman of the Year Award for "outstanding contributions to women in Wales", and in 2002 was made a CBE for her work on equal opportunities and higher education.
 In 2012, she was elected a Fellow of the Learned Society of Wales.
 In January 2015, she was made a Dame Commander of the Order of the British Empire (DBE) "for services to social sciences".

+Rees was a recipient of honorary doctorates and fellowships from multiple universities, including: